apache/freemarker/README.md

   - Project -> Properties -> FindBugs -> [x] Run Automatically
   - There should 0 errors.
 But sometimes the plugin fails to take the
     @SuppressFBWarnings annotations into account; then use Project -> Clean.

+### IntelliJ IDEA

+Last tested on IntelliJ IDEA Community 2017.1.5.

+- First build the project with Gradle if you haven't yet (see earlier how)
+- "New..." -> "Project from existing source"
+  - Point to the root project `incubator-freemarker`) directory
+  - On the next screen, select "Import project from external model" and "Gradle"
+  - On the next screen, select "Use gradle wrapper task configuration".
+    Be sure at least Java 8 is selected for Gradle.
+Other defaults should be fine.
+  - On the next window, all modules will be selected, that's fine, go on
+  - On the next window, it will prompt to remove the `incubator-freemarker` from the project.
+    Let it do it (as it's an incorrect duplication of the `freemarker` root project).
+  - At the end of this process you should have all modules Project tree view.
+- "File" -> "Project Structure..."
+  Under "Project", set the SDK to 1.7, and the language level to 7.
+  Under "Modules", for "freemarker-core-test-java8" / "freemarker-core-test-java8_main" and
+  "freemarker-core-test-java8_test", change the "Module SDK" to 1.8 (on the "Dependencies" tab).
+- "File" -> "Settings"
+  - Under "Editor" / "Code style", import and use incubator-freemarker/src/ide-settings/IntelliJ-IDEA/Java-code-style-FreeMarker.xml
+  - Under "Editor" / "Inspections", import and use incubator-freemarker/src/ide-settings/IntelliJ-IDEA/Editor-Inspections-FreeMarker.xml
+- Testing your setup:
+  - You may do "Bulild"/"Build project" (Ctrl+F9) to see if everyting compiles now.
+  - You may ran the `test` task of the root project with Gradle to see that everything works as expected.
+To do that from IntelliJ, create a run configuration:
+    "Run" \ "Run Configurations..." \ "+" \ "Gradle" then:
+    - Set "Name" to `All tests` for example
+    - Set "Gradle project" to the root project (`freemarker` aka. `incubator-freemarker`)
+    - Set "Tasks" to `test`
+- TODO Setting up the FindBugs plugin